 The AEC Blueprint (2007) has outlined in the strategic schedule a number of actions with specific targets and timelines to be achieved in the realisation of the AEC by 2015.
 However, the achievement of this goal requires collective commitment and will from all ASEAN Member States.
-In addition, the parameters for further liberalisation of national treatment and movement of natural person limitations are still being developed and their implementation will require further effort to reduce and eventually to significantly eliminate these restrictions.

 The liberalisation of the services sector is a relatively recent development, compared with trade in goods and it is inherently different from goods trade.
 It is governed by a framework of myriad rules and regulations, and cross-border trade can be provided through different modes of supply.
-Services cover a very diverse and large number of sectors and subsectors.
-They come under the purview and are regulated by numerous government agencies and ministries, and some of these sectors may be regulated, unregulated or may not require regulation.
-The services sectors are at different levels of development, and the trade volume and significance of trade in services vary significantly between ASEAN Member States.
+Services cover a very diverse and large number of sectors and sub-sectors, they come under the purview and are regulated by numerous government agencies and ministries, and some of these sectors may be regulated, unregulated or may not require regulation.
+The services sectors are at different levels of development, while the trade volume and significance of trade in services vary significantly between ASEAN Member States.
 Hence, the liberalisation and integration of services in ASEAN do present some significant challenges.